 Clearbrook’s Take a Break Volunteer Program is the only program in the state to utilize trained volunteers as respite caregivers.
 Clearbrook provides support to families that live in northern Cook County, Lake County and DuPage County.
 Clearbrook also created the Take a Break in the Afternoon Program that provides supervised support to families waiting to be matched with an in-home volunteer along with families who would like their children to participate in a stay and play program staffed by Clearbrook staff and trained volunteers.
 Clearbrook’s in-home program provides each family with four hours of weekly respite in their homes.

+Open to those living in the following townships: Berwyn, Cicero, Oak Park, Riverside, River Forest, Lyons Township and Proviso.
 Provides home-based respite services to assist people with developmental disabilities and their families (3-hour maximum).
-They work with each participant to develop self-esteem, independent living skills, social skills and greater participation in community life.
-They provide family members a break from care-taking, which helps reduce stress and improves family functioning.
 Respite services are available to any child or adult with a developmental disability and their family, who lives within their service area.
-For more information for children 3 years and older.

 Program combines home-based services and the supported living services.
 Services include: HBS Services Facilitator, personal support workers, day services, respite care, skilled nursing, behavioral services, counseling, speech, physical and occupational therapies, transportation, adaptive equipment and accessibility modifications.
 Eligibility: DD diagnosis; all ages